 when | Kepler Track, Fiordland National Park

-Bookings are not possible during the Winter Season, to 23 October 2018 and from 1 May 2019, you just turn up and get a bunk on a first-come basis.
-During this time avalanche danger can be a major, and very real, concern.
+Bookings are not possible during the Winter Season, to 28 October 2019, you just turn up and get a bunk on a first-come basis.
+During this time avalanche danger can be a major concern.
 Check with DOC about the avalanche danger, it is very real.
 Two trampers, Louis-Vincent Lessard and Etienne Lemieux, tragically died on this track in July 2015 after ignoring advice about the safety of the track.

 maps and GPS | Kepler Track, Fiordland National Park

 On the extremely well marked and signposted Kepler Track there’s little real requirement for anything more than the free DoC brochure map.

 It is possible to buy a real map, ie, on old fashioned paper.
 The Newtopo “Kepler Track”, from newtopo.co.nz/kepler-track-map.html at a scale of 1:55,000, $9, is available from major DOC offices and some outdoor stores, Macpac keep them, or consult this comprehensive list of retail outlets at newtopo.co.nz/where-to-buy.html.

 Need a custom map for your GPS device, download a more compact .klm format file from topomap.co.nz for free, although if you download a few maps consider a small donation, there’s considerable work gone into getting that info onto the internet and we should support these useful resources.

 route description | Kepler Track, Fiordland National Park